MarkCBitter/Dros_Orch_FluSel/README.md

        https://github.com/EgorLappo/temporal-covariances/tree/main/for_sharing

 The allele frequency files used in these analyses are too large to upload to github.
-You can access the raw reads for the samples collected for this experiment on the NCBI SRA: PRJNA1031645 You can access the allele frequency data here: https://doi.org/10.5061/dryad.xd2547dpv
+But you can access the raw reads for the samples collected for this experiment on the NCBI SRA: PRJNA1031645 And can access the allele frequency data here: https://doi.org/10.5061/dryad.xd2547dpv You can also run the code on a small subset of the data for the evolved allele frequency samples and baseline samples provided in the Data directory